sdigit/cryptoe/README.md

 ### Dependencies ###
 Cryptoe requires the following additional python packages:
 1. PyCrypto
-2. hkdf [introduces a dependency on OpenSSL until it can be replaced with another implementation]
+2. whirlpool
 3. sqlalchemy
-4. whirlpool

-Cryptoe assumes the following hardware is present:
-1. An Intel CPU which implements the RDRAND instruction
+Cryptoe is written to take advantage of RDRAND if present.
+If not present, heavier use will be made of /dev/urandom.
+Fortuna is used in either case, the primary difference is speed.

 ### TODO ###
 1. Add unit tests
 1.1.
-SHAd256 test vectors (done, not yet in git)
-1.2.
-Whirlpool test vectors
-1.3.
 KW and KWP test vectors
-2. Add ciphers
+2. Secret key storage
 2.1.
+Determine best method or combination of methods to store unwrapped secret keys.
+Currently thinking of using the Linux kernel keystore, but what about BSD?
+3. Add ciphers
+3.1.
 AES will use PyCrypto's implementation
-2.2.
+3.2.
 Serpent code needs CBC and CTR modes written for it, or another implementation used.
-2.3.
+3.3.
 Twofish code needs CBC and CTR modes written for it, or another implementation used.